-- To learn something about book tubing in Germany - To revise numbers and statistics - To practise reading and listening comprehension
+- To learn something about book tubing in Germany (2:2: Products of Culture) - To revise numbers and statistics (1:2: Interpretive Communication) - To practice reading and listening comprehension (1:2: Interpretive communication)

 Ask students to talk about the question in Vorbereiten with their speaking partners.
 Discuss with the class: How do students decide which books to read?
 Then ask the class: 1.
 Was macht ein Booktuber?
 (For example: Ein Booktuber filmt Lese-Tipps und lädt die Videos auf YouTube auf.)
 2. Habt Ihr schon einmal Videos von Booktubern gesehen?